lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.
 This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by GitHub Actions, and developers may merge without further review on success.
-This change **must** be merged before the package can be built on Jenkins.
+This change **must** be merged before the package can be built on Jenkins, and this should be done early in the RFC implementation process.
 Refer to :jira:`RFC-75` for background.

 Top-level product dependency